chrisb2/pi_ina219/README.md

 [![codecov](https://codecov.io/gh/chrisb2/pi_ina219/branch/master/graph/badge.svg)](https://codecov.io/gh/chrisb2/pi_ina219)

-This Python library supports the [INA219](http://www.ti.com/lit/ds/symlink/ina219.pdf) current and power monitor from Texas Instruments.
+This Python library supports the [INA219](http://www.ti.com/lit/ds/symlink/ina219.pdf) voltage, current and power monitor sensor from Texas Instruments.
+The intent of the library is to make it easy to use the quite complex functionality of this sensor.

 The library currently only supports _continuous_ reads of voltage and power, but not _triggered_ reads.

-The library supports the detection of _overflow_ in the current/power calculations which results in meaningless values for current and power.
+The library supports the detection of _overflow_ in the current/power calculations which results in meaningless values for these readings.

 The low power mode of the INA219 is supported, so if only occasional reads are being made in a battery based system, current consumption can